XCSoar/XCSoar/doc/devsetup.rst

 Set up build environment in WSL2 (recommended)
 ----------------------------------------------

-The Windows Subsystem for Linux 2 (WSL2) is a very good way to run the linux build.
-It is basically a simpler way to run a Linux VM based on the Hyper-V platform that comes with Windows, with a particularly good integration into Windows.
+The Windows Subsystem for Linux 2 (WSL2) is a very good way to run the Linux build.
+It is basically a simpler way to run a Linux VM based on the Hyper-V platform that comes with Windows, with particularly good integration into Windows.
 WSL version 2 is necessary, which is available for Windows from Win 10 build number 18917 or later.

 Note: Hyper-V is required for WSL2, but not compatible with VirtualBox.
 According to Oracle